-1. Click Add to continue to the next screen to enter the URL address.
+- 1. Select the Exclude button or Include button to specify the web sites you want to block or allow access. - 2.
+Click Add to continue to the next screen to enter the URL address.

-2. In URL Address enter the URL address; in Port Number enter the port number and click Save / Apply.
+3. In URL Address enter the URL address; in Port Number enter the port number and click Save / Apply.

-If no port number is entered, the the default 80 port will be applied.
+If no port number is entered, the default 80 port will be applied.
 Continue this process until all the necessary websites are entered.